 3) His knowledge is not deep, but very superficial.

-He (was) not rich. - He was not (was) rich.
-He (was) insane. - He was not (was) smart.
-He (was) unskillful. -He was not (was) cunning.
-He (was) not happy. -He was not (was) cheerful.
+He (was) not rich. - He wasn't (was) rich.
+He (was) not smart. - He (was) not smart.
+He (was) simple-minded. -He (was) not cunning.
+He (was) sad. -He was not (was) cheerful.

 In other cases, it is not a prefix and is written together.

-We offer material for training works.
+We offer material for training work.

 1) He was neither handsome nor ugly, neither tall nor short (Gonch.).

-2) I am not rich, not bureaucratic, and by his age he is not at all a match (L.).
+2) I’m not rich, I’m not an official, and I’m not his age at all (L.).

 4) Although they were poor people, they were educated (T.).